 - August 14, 2020

-- Category: Finance, Inspiration & Lifestyle, Super Funds
+- Categories: Finance, Inspiration & Lifestyle, Super Funds

 If you’re adversely financially affected by COVID-19, such as lost work or being redundant, you may be eligible to access some of your superannuation early.
 For those people who are eligible, they could access up to $20,000 form their superannuation early, which includes up to $10,000 before 30 June and another $10,000 before 30 December 2020.
 But if you didn’t withdraw money in the first round, you can only withdraw a maximum of $10,000 in the second round.